SergiusTheBest/FindWDK/README.md

 ```cmake
 target_link_libraries(MinifilterCppDriver WDK::FLTMGR)
 ```

+## Usage of MSVC STL
+Kenel mode code can use a large part of MSVC STL.
+Note that Microsoft doesn't officially support it (however there are some [activities](https://github.com/microsoft/STL/pull/2040) toward it).
+In [WdmStlDriver](samples/WdmStlDriver/Main.cpp) you can find the status of STL headers and basic tests for their functionality.

+> **Note** [WdmStlDriver](samples/WdmStlDriver/Main.cpp) supports VS2019 and VS2022 however STL should work with VS2017 too.

+## Usage of C++ exceptions
+C++ exceptions require a helper library that implements the internal machinery behind exceptions (for example [avakar/vcrtl](https://github.com/avakar/vcrtl).
+FindWDK just changes compiler options and do not provide this kind of a library.
+However there is [WdmJxyStlDriver](samples/WdmJxyStlDriver/Main.cpp) sample that uses [jxy-s/stlkrn](https://github.com/jxy-s/stlkrn) to check that everything compiles and works fine.

 # Samples
 Take a look at the [samples](samples) folder to see how WMD and KMDF drivers and libraries are built.